 Westminster Communities of Florida is closely monitoring the spread of the coronavirus (COVID-19) and taking appropriate precautions.
 Read more.

-With A National Protective Equipment Shortage Looming, Residents and Volunteers Turn to Homemade Masks to Protect Employees
+With A National Protective Equipment Shortage Looming, Residents and Volunteers Turn to Homemade Masks to Protect Team Members

 March 25, 2020

 But we have a few guardian angels looking out for us.
-Our communities have been given hundreds of handmade, cloth masks for our employees and residents to use.
-These amazing donations have come from all around the state, from residents, church groups, employees’ families, and more, and they may truly save lives.
+Our communities have been given hundreds of handmade, cloth masks for our team members and residents to use.
+These amazing donations have come from all around the state, from residents, church groups, team members’ families, and more, and they may truly save lives.

 “I saw a piece on Facebook, from a hospital in Oklahoma that was asking for donations, and I thought, ‘I can do that!
 I have a sewing machine and now I have plenty of time,’ ” said Lynn Jensen, a resident at Jefferson Center.
 Jensen first made a mask for herself, but now she’s expanding her production.
 “The first ones were brightly colored, coastal, Sarasota fabric I had, but now I’m making them to fit people’s personalities,” she added.